Skip to content

 Below is a diesel locomotive roster for Family Lines System, organized by manufacturer and then by model.
 This roster includes the number of units that the Family Lines operated by each model.
 For further details, there are numerous websites, books, and archived reference materials that include more information on each locomotive.

-The Family Lines System was a marketing umbrella under which a collection of railroads operated with common ownership from 1972 to 1982.
-It was not an operating railroad itself, and all locomotives remained on the roster of their respective railroad owners.
+The Family Lines System was a marketing umbrella under which a collection of railroads operated that were owned by the same holding company from 1972 to 1982.
+The Family Lines was not an operating railroad. bit it did share marketing and scheduling.
+Locomotives remained on the roster of their respective railroad owners.

 Members of the Family Lines System